 #3 Flat Left Foot

 I don’t have flat feet – normally.
-But with observation and a camera, a friend of mine noticed that doing some movements at the gym that my left foot would collapse and not maintain a proper arch.
+But with observation and a camera, a friend of mine noticed that doing some movements at the gym my left foot would collapse and not maintain a proper arch.

 My shoes are completely falling apart, but I only wear them in the gym😉.

-What you can see in this photo is that my left arch falls inward while I did this pressing move.
+What you can see in this photo is that my left arch fell inward while I did this pressing move.
 This photo was taken on May 13th.
 I do not let this happen anymore.

-There are a number of videos online that explain exercises you can use to restore your arch.
+There are several videos online that explain exercises you can use to restore your arch.
 I’m using a few now and I hope to have a follow-up post on this very topic.
 In the meantime, you could get a shoe with arch support or you can do what I’m trying now.
 Throughout the day and especially when I’m lifting weights, I focus on driving my big toe down into the floor.
 This engages the muscles that lift the arch.
-If I don’t do this, my foot will collapse inward, like the photo above.
+If I don’t do this, my foot will collapse inward, like in the photo above.

 #4 Band Squats and Guiding my Knee Bends

-The goal here is to not left my knees cave inward.
+The goal here is to not let my knees cave inward.
 One exercise is a banded squat.
 I step inside a band and then do slow body-weight squats focusing on pushing my knees outward.
 I want to put resistance on the bands.

 The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if they start to move inward as a reminder to press outwards.
 Doing this has been a godsend.
 My quads are getting strong again, which in turn, helps my knee a lot.

-Build your hip strength, stretch out your inner thigh, and strengthen your foot and ankle muscles.
+Build your hip strength, stretch your inner thigh, and strengthen your foot and ankle muscles.
 Do all that and your knee will be much happier.